 I believe the title is pretty much self-explanatory.
 It’s created by designer Donna Karan and it was created in New York City.

 DKNY is the purest personification of the word elegance.
-There is no doubt that black and white combo is the soul of classic style.
-Combination of black and white with sharp edges, strict lines, minimalistic features is what DKNY is all about.
+There is no doubt that the black and white combo is the soul of classic style.
+The combination of black and white with sharp edges, strict lines, minimalistic features is what DKNY is all about.
 It’s a stable combo and DKNY has been betting on it since 1984.

 DKNY is what you imagine when you think about NEW YORK.

 Even in an online dress up game, DKNY stood up above all of the other brands and not only in its price.
 DKNY clothes had way better graphics than the rest.
 Obviously, we all wanted to be dressed up in DKNY.

 Here is how the DKNY shop like: